 Is procrastination a learned behavior?

 A lot of procrastinators have learned to procrastinate in response to life experiences.
 For those people, procrastination is, at least in parts, a learned behavior.

 But some people are also genetically more inclined towards procrastination.
-This doesn’t mean that they will definitely be procrastinators, but that they need to manage their time-management skills more consciously than others.
+This doesn’t necessarily mean they’ll suffer form extreme procrastination.
+But they will need to manage their time-management skills more consciously than others.

 Procrastination Ted talk

-Procrastination is such a wildly widespread problem that, of course, there are countless Ted talks on it.
+Procrastination is such a wildly widespread problem that you’ll find countless Ted talks on it.
 The most famous one is the talk by Tim Urban, titled “Inside the mind of a master procrastinator”.